gvanuxem/jlfricas/src/doc/sphinx/source/install.rst

 Note that building the interface temporarily needs about 2 GB extra disk space.
-Since currently, building the Aldor interface accesses the build files of a previous FriCAS_ build, you need about 3 GB disk space.
+Since currently, building the Aldor interface accesses the build files of a previous jlFriCAS_ build, you need about 3 GB disk space.

 If you configured FriCAS using ``--enable-aldor`` option, then